 “Like a flood, his mercy reigns . . . ”

 There is such beauty and power in language, and to neglect them in one of the most important language acts in which a human being can participate is a problem.

-There are wonderful songs that we sing in church where every line is worship and revelation: “Blessed Be Your Name” and “10,00 Reasons” are examples of such songs.
-But for one line, “Revelation Song” comes close.
+There are wonderful songs that we sing in church where every line is worship and revelation: “Blessed Be Your Name” “Revelation Song” and “10,00 Reasons” are examples of such songs.

 Then there are those songs that trade in cliché, clunky diction, vague purpose, awkward syntax and mixed metaphor.